N-R-K/search-and-play/README.md

 # Search And Play
-Shell scripts to search and play youtube videos from the terminal using only core-utilies.
+Shell scripts to search and play youtube videos from the terminal using only core-utilities.

 The script scrapes search results from [Invidious](https://github.com/iv-org/invidious) and parses them with awk.